 By providing Player Registration and Volunteer Information earlier in the year, you will help Little League® International become more familiar with your league officials and connect with your volunteers and Little League families.
 Having this information allows Little League to distribute timely information and announcements to your Board members, volunteers, and parents prior and during the current season.

 Local leagues must submit regular-season player registration/roster information and volunteer data through the Little League Data Center.
 In order for your district to receive its ASAP incentive, your district must have your league’s ASAP plans submitted to, and approved by, Little League International.
-For leagues using DICK’S Team Sports HQ powered by Blue Sombrero, that information will be automatically sent to Little League International, helping to fulfill Regulation IV(g) and ASAP Requirement 14.
+For leagues using Sports Connect, that information will be automatically sent to Little League International, helping to fulfill Regulation IV(g) and ASAP Requirement 14.

 Here is a quick-read explanation of these requirements and a list of frequently asked questions (FAQ) that can help you understand the process.

 Why is Little League requiring player, manager and coach, and volunteer data so much earlier in the year?

 By receiving the information earlier in the year, Little League has the ability to better connect with volunteers and Little League families.
 It will also allow us to distribute timely information and announcements to all local league officials and parents during the current season of play.
 Volunteers will receive valuable tips and tools via specific newsletters and other resources provided by Little League International.
 Parents will also have the ability to receive a The Parent Connection newsletter designed just for them.
 It is our hope that this information will help families enhance their Little League experience.

 What is the difference between player, manager, and coach data vs. team rosters?